NorMenMe/react-quiz/README.md

 on submit run a function, this function: - runs getAnswer() - compare the checked box with solution - update the score - show next button

 next: compare the checked box with solution
--select all checkboxes
--iterate, check each box, if the prop is true:
--return the index
-// from here

   - if box index matches with the solution => increase the score state
+            - need to have context of setState function of score
+                - need to build useContext hook because Status &  Question are on the same nesting-level
+            - comparison index to solution, if true, run setScore
+            - how do I get context of setScore ? possible with props instead of useContext ?

     -compare the checkbox index with the solution, if === then increase the state of the score